adityasajoo/ReactpollingApp/docs/Readme.md

                         voting_choice Boolean NOT NULL,
                         casted_at VARCHAR(255) NOT NUll
                     );
-        NOTE: Postgre user,post,db can be configured in ./server/.env
+        NOTE: Postgre user,password,db can be configured in ./server/.env

 ## Installation
     * Server